 What's innate to twins?

-As an adult, I think I am built for relationships as I learned how to share, to communicate, and to compromise with another individual my entire life.
-My communications skills are excellent.
-It is a twin thing!
-Singletons do not grow up chatting to someone all day long like me. :)
+As an adult, I am built for relationships as I learned how to share, communicate (maybe over-communicate), and compromise with another individual my entire life.
+My communication skills are excellent.
+It is a twin thing, for sure!
+Singletons do not grow up chatting and laughing to someone all day long like me. :)

-I can emphasize that when people compare us, that gets negative for one of us.
-Questions like who is smarter, who is more athletic, who is the bad one?
-This to me implies silliness.
-My recommendation to the person asking the questions, pause for a second before asking such questions.
+My recommendation to everyone who asks comparing questions, pause for a second before asking such questions.
 People blurt out without thinking about how it may be hurtful to one twin.
-Keep in mind we are individuals like everyone else, as there are many differences and similarities amongst identical twins.
+We are individuals like everyone else, as there are many differences and similarities among identical twins.